-Criticisms will be given from time to time by different members of the Faculty: by Fred Wagner in April, May, June, July, August, September and October; by Henry McCarter in June and September, by Daniel Garber in July and August, by Hugh H. Breckenridge in August and September, and others as may be arranged.
+Criticisms will be given from time to time by different members of the Faculty: by Fred Wagner in May, June, July, September and October; by Henry McCarter also in June, July, September and October; by W. L. Lathrop, Robert Spencer, Arthur B. Carles, in July and August, and also by Hugh H. Breckenridge in August, and others as may be arranged.

 The Academy accepts serious students only and not those who simply desire an advantageous place to board in the country.
-The place is a school, not a boarding house.
-The board is as low as possible in view of present conditions; the rate includes all charges for instruction (but not materials for drawing or painting).
-The rates for board and lodging vary from \$10 per week for students living in the dormitories, to \$12.50, \$15 and \$17.50 per week where private rooms are required.
-On account of the high cost of supplies, the minimum rates of board (which includes tuition) cannot be reduced.
+To such students a rate of board is fixed as low as possible in view of present conditions, the rate to include all charges for instruction (but not materials for drawing or painting).
+The rates for board and lodging vary from \$7.50 per week for students living in the dormitories, to \$10, \$12.50 and \$15 per week where private rooms are required.
+On account of the high cost of supplies, the minimum rates of board (which includes tuition) cannot be reduced this year.
 The table is simple and wholesome.